RenatoBrunetti/moveit-react-next/README.md

 ## Build and Start

-Build and start the application:
+Build and start the application

 ```sh
 yarn build